ubc-library-rc/Beginner_R_Part2/content/Operators.md

 Now that we have our data and since this is a workshop I can tell you that it is formatted correctly, we can move to the fun part, data analysis!

+In the code below, we are using the `$` to tell R the fllowing: within the mt dataframe, access($) the mpg column.

 ``` r
 ## ADDITION
 mt$mpg+mt$cyl